anubh-v/oz-work/threads-as-async-funcs/README.md

 thread([async (threadState) => { // body }, 1],
         [async (threadState)] => { // body }, 2]);
 ```

+Each thread's async function accepts an argument `threadState`.
+This contains the thread's ID, its priority and other information used for the book-keeping logic.

 ## Context switching